|Database The Prolog Way|

 You can see a map of the "tube" at Transport For London so that you can follow the route station-by-station.

 There are lots of Prolog implementations available but a good free ISO standard Prolog is SWIProlog.
-If you want to follow the steps of this tutorial then download it and install it before continuing or make use of the new live online Prolog environment that is currently in beta.
+If you want to follow the steps of this tutorial then download it and install it before continuing or make use of the live online Prolog environment.
 The online in browser environment is good enough for all of the programs in this example.

 The application that we are creating is a simple route finder.
 That is, the user states the name of the starting station and the destination station and the computer prints a list of stations on the route including any changes of line that have to be made.